 The District operates a single employer retiree benefit plan for both health and dental insurance in which retiring employees and their spouses may participate in at their expense.
 Retiring employees are eligible to participate only if they are a participant in the Districts health and dental insurance at the time of retirement.
-As of July 1, 2014, there are 842 active participants and 67 retired participants and 13 spouses of retired participants.
+As of July 1, 2015, there are 846 active participants and 53 retired participants.
 The retired employees are responsible for reimbursing the District for 100% of the premium cost for their health and dental plans.
 If a retiree chooses to drop their participation in either plan they are not able to return to the plan.
 Upon the death of a retiree the retiree's spouse can continue participation only if the spouse was covered under the plan at the time of the retirees death.